This fan-favorite red enchilada sauce recipe is one of our most popular sauces. You’ll never buy canned enchilada sauce again!

 - Substitutions.
 The chicken broth can be substituted with vegetable broth.
 Use canola oil or olive oil instead of vegetable oil.

 We always do!
 In fact, I like to quadruple the batch of seasonings, or even the sauce, to use for later.
 For example, I will often combine the following ingredients and keep them in a jar in the cabinet:

 - ¾ cup Gebhardt chili powder

-Then, when I’m making enchiladas, I’ll spoon out 3 heaping tablespoons of the mixture which is equivalent to about one batch.
+Then, when I’m making Beef, Cheese, or Chicken Enchiladas, I’ll spoon out 3 heaping tablespoons of the mixture which is equivalent to about one batch of red enchilada sauce.
 Makes for easy cooking.

-Then, when I’m ready to make enchiladas I typically take out the sauce the day before and let it thaw overnight in the refrigerator.
-I think heat it up on the stove until it is smooth.
+When I’m ready to make enchiladas I typically take out the sauce the day before and let it thaw overnight in the refrigerator.
+I then heat it up on the stove until it is smooth.

 We love to use this sauce in a few of our favorite recipes, including: